blair-c/rivals.academy/content/lectures/pomme-tech/index.md

 {{< video ground-float >}}

-Note: If you use a controller, most Pomme players recommend binding one of your shoulder buttons to Jump.
+> If you use a controller, most Pomme players recommend binding one of your shoulder buttons to Jump.
 This will allow you to easily use the right stick for float aerials without needing to switch to a claw grip.

 ### Fastfall